 In the above example, the broker is configured to use the "db" or database persistence provider.
 (Currently this is the only provider the broker supports.)
-The DB\DRIVER specifies the JDBC driver class to used to connect to the database.
-The DB\CONNECTIONSTRING specifies the string used to connect to the database server.
-The DB\USER, DB\PWD set the username and password for the database login.
+The DB_DRIVER specifies the JDBC driver class to used to connect to the database.
+The DB_CONNECTIONSTRING specifies the string used to connect to the database server.
+The DB_USER, DB_PWD set the username and password for the database login.
+To disable persistence, just set the USE_PERSISTENCE property to "false".